bseltz-cohesity/scripts/powershell/archiveOldSnapshots/README.md

 * -dates: (optional) one or more dates to archive, comma separated (e.g. 2021-04-23, 2021-04-24)
 * -vaultType: (optional) kCloud, kTape or kNas (default is kCloud)

-To monitor the archive tasks, see the script 'monitorArchiveTasks'
+To monitor the archive tasks, see the script <https://github.com/cohesity/community-automation-samples/tree/main/powershell/archiveQueue>

 ## Running and Scheduling PowerShell Scripts